 A decade after Hamblen Drive became part of SH 207, the state put

 up a historical marker chronicling the routeís history.
-The marker stands eight miles northeast
+The marker

-park overlooking Palo
+at a roadside park overlooking Palo

 Duro Canyon at a point where Hamblenís road seems to go on forever.

 11, 2012 column